graphcore/examples/gnn/message_passing/tensorflow2/README.md

 ```

+More detailed instructions on setting up your TensorFlow 2 environment are available in the [TensorFlow 2 quick start guide](https://docs.graphcore.ai/projects/tensorflow2-quick-start).

 ## Dataset setup
 ### MolHIV
 Download the "molhiv" dataset via [the ogb repository](https://github.com/snap-stanford/ogb).
 The leaderboard for this task is found [here](https://ogb.stanford.edu/docs/leader_graphprop/).